 Terry Harpold (PhD, Comparative Literature and Literary Theory, University of Pennsylvania) is Associate Professor of English, Film, and Media Studies at the University of Florida.
 His research interests and teaching include narrative and material operations of digital and print media; psychoanalytic theory; science and literature; and early science fiction (late 19th and early 20th centuries).
-He is a member of UF’s Digital Humanities Working Group and a founding member of the Science Fiction Working Group.
+He is a member of UF’s Digital Humanities Working Group and co-founder of the Science Fiction Working Group.
 Nominated in 2002 and 2005 for an award for teaching excellence in the UF College of Liberal Arts & Sciences, Professor Harpold was a winner of the award in 2007.
 In 2011, he was nominated for a University-wide award for doctoral dissertation mentoring.
 He is the Department of English’s Director of Graduate Student Teaching and General Education.

-He is also working on two single-author book projects: Des leçons d’abîme, on intertextual “relays” in the fiction of Jules Verne; and Up Above, on the influence of Charles Fort on the aerial imaginary of early 20th century American, British, and French science fiction.
+He is also working on two single-author book projects: Des leçons d’abîme, on intermedial “relays” in the fiction of Jules Verne; and Up Above, on the influence of Charles Fort on the aerial imaginary of early 20th century American, British, and French science fiction.

 Department of English